MATHS 1008 - Mathematics for Information Technology I

 North Terrace Campus - Semester 2 - 2014

 General Course Information

-Course Code MATHS 1008 Course Mathematics for Information Technology I Coordinating Unit School of Mathematical Sciences Term Semester 2 Level Undergraduate Location/s North Terrace Campus Units 3 Contact Up to 5 hours per week Available for Study Abroad and Exchange Y Prerequisites SACE Stage 2 Mathematical Methods (formerly Mathematical Studies) Course Description This course provides an introduction to a number of areas of discrete mathematics with wide applicability.
+Course Code MATHS 1008 Course Mathematics for Information Technology I Coordinating Unit School of Mathematical Sciences Term Semester 2 Level Undergraduate Location/s North Terrace Campus Units 3 Contact Up to 5 hours per week Assumed Knowledge SACE Stage 2 Mathematical Studies Course Description This course provides an introduction to a number of areas of discrete mathematics with wide applicability.
 Areas of application include: computer logic, analysis of algorithms, telecommunications, gambling and public key cryptography.
 In addition it introduces a number of fundamental concepts which are useful in Statistics, Computer Science and further studies in Mathematics.

 Topics covered are: Discrete mathematics: sets, relations, logic, graphs, mathematical induction and difference equations; probability and permutations and combinations; information security and encryption: prime numbers, congruences.

 Course Coordinator: Dr Adrian Koerber

 The full timetable of all activities for this course can be accessed from Course Planner.

 Course Learning OutcomesOn successful completion of this course students will be able to:

 - Demonstrate understanding of concepts in discrete mathematics, probability and cryptography.